MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ### Install your development tools

 To build this app, you'll use the Teams Toolkit for Visual Studio Code to quickly get started.
-You can also build Teams apps with any ofyour preffered tools.
+You can also build Teams apps with any of your preffered tools.

 > [!NOTE]
 > Teams displays app content only through HTTPS connections.
 To debug certain types of apps locally, such as a bot, you'll learn how to use ngrok to set up a secure tunnel between Teams and your app.